InfantEdward/realtime-agent/README.md

 # realtime-agent

 Welcome to the `realtime-agent` project!
-This application leverages OpenAI's Realtime API to provide seamless real-time interactions.
-It allows users to start a session, record audio, and receive real-time transcriptions and text-to-speech (TTS) playback directly in their browser.
+This application leverages OpenAI's Realtime API to provide seamless, real-time interactions.
+It allows users to start a session, capture both audio and text input, and receive immediate transcriptions along with text-to-speech (TTS) playback directly in the browser.

 ## Getting Started

-Follow these steps to get the app up and running:
+Follow these steps to run the app locally:

 1. **Create a virtual environment:**
     ```sh